 Ghost the Musical

-Ghost the Musical, based on the movie of the same name, is a show about seizing the day while you can, living your life to the fullest, staying present and in the moment.
-For example, Sam becomes a ghost because he failed to appreciate his girlfriend fully and has to find closure for his relationship with her.
-The ghosts in this musical are all people who have died who are clinging to their physical lives and are unable to continue on to the afterlife.
+Based on the movie of the same name, this musical is about seizing the day while you can, living your life to the fullest, and staying present in the moment.
+For example, Sam becomes a ghost because he failed to appreciate his life with his girlfriend, so he struggled to find closure for his relationship with her.
+All of the ghosts in this musical are people who died and are clinging to their physical lives, unable to continue on to the afterlife.

-The lighting design for this show primarily emphasizes the separation between the living and the ghost worlds.
+The lighting design for this musical primarily emphasizes the separation between the living and the ghost worlds.
 The living world exists in a more realistic state, which is generally brighter and less colorful.
-The ghost world tends to be more abstracted, with a separation between the dark spirits and light spirits.
+However, in most of the musical numbers, I used a lot more movement and punchy colors, since this is a rock musical.
+In contrast to the living world, the ghost world tends to be more abstracted, with a separation between dark spirits and light spirits.
 The dark spirits live in a dark, shadowy world, with harsh shards of red light piercing through.
-The world of the light spirits is hazy with a soft, warm white glow and gently moving dots.
+The world of the light spirits is hazy, with a soft, warm white glow and gently moving dots.